smancke/guble/README.md

     ```
     * `path`: the topic path

-#### Cancel Success Notification
+#### Unsubscribe Success Notification
-A cancel operation is confirmed by the following notification:
+An unsubscribe/cancel operation is confirmed by the following notification:
 ```
 #canceled <path>
 ```